Celebrating World Environment Day June 5

 Speaking 4 the Planet (S4P) is a public speaking, spoken word and visual arts competition created to provide opportunities for students to express their ideas for a better world.

-The 2020 Christchurch-based competition followed on from the successful inaugural competition held on June 7, 2019.
-Check out the speeches and art works entered last year.
-An article about the 2019 competition can be read on Stuff
+The 2021 Christchurch-based competition followed on from the successful inaugural competition held on June 7, 2019 and an online competition in 2020.

-- Years 7-8 [Intermediate] – prepared speech, art, meme and TikTok
+- Years 7-8 [Intermediate] – prepared speech, art, impromptu drama and TikTok

-- Young Adult Open (ages 16-24) – prepared speech, spoken word, art, meme and TikTok
+- Young Adult Open (ages 16-24) – prepared speech, spoken word, art, impromptu drama and TikTok

 Thank you on behalf of the organisers (Sustainable Ōtautahi Christchurch and NZAEE, Chch Branch) to our wonderful sponsors and supporters.